BabyToad/BabyToad.github.io/README.md

 ---
 layout: default
-title: BabyToad's Portfolio
+title: Steak Knives and Bagels
 description: Personal website showcasing projects and skills
 ---

-# Welcome to my Portfolio
+# Welcome to Steak Knives and Bagels

 This site showcases my projects, skills, and interests.
 Feel free to explore and learn more about my work.